IndraGonz/CLARC/README.md

    - clarc_condensed_presence_absence.csv

      csv file containing the presence absence matrix for the CLARC re-defined accessory COG definitions.
 COGs in core clusters are removed and those in accessory clusters are collapsed into a        new cluster.
-The name of the new clusters will just be the named of the original COGs forming the cluster, followed by a slash.
-For example: COG1/COG2/COG3/ for a 3 COG cluster identified       by CLARC.
+The name of the new clusters will be the names of the original COGs forming the cluster, joined by slashes.
+For example: 'COG1/COG2/COG3/' for a 3 COG cluster identified by         CLARC.

    - clarc_acc_cog_seqs.fasta

-     fasta file containing the representative sequences of the new _accessory_ COG definitions.
+      fasta file containing the representative sequences of the new CLARC accessory COG definitions.
 The entries in this file will correspond to the COGs in the                                        ```clarc_condensed_presence_absence.csv``` output file.
-The COG name will be the fasta entry identifier, with clusters having the appropiate cluster name.
-For clusters, the longest              sequence between the individual representative sequences of the individual COGs is chosen as the cluster representative sequence.
+The COG name will be the fasta entry identifier, with new clusters having the appropiate cluster name.
+For clusters, the longest          sequence between the individual representative sequences of each COG is chosen as the cluster representative sequence.

    - accessory_cluster_cogs.txt and core_cluster_cogs.txt

      txt files that include a list of the unique original COGs present in the accessory and core clusters identified by CLARC.
-No information on the actual clusters (which COGs are connected)        is included here, just the list of COGs that belong to any cluster.
+No information on the actual clusters (which COGs are connected to      which) is included here, just the list of the original COGs that belong to any cluster.

    - accessory_cluster_summary.csv and core_cluster_summary.csv

    csv file specifying the compositions of each accessory and core cluster identified by CLARC.
 The number of columns will depend on the number of members in the largest cluster.
-The original      frequency in the population of each COG member is included (freq_cogX) as well as the new frequency of the re-defined cluster (freq_sum).
+The original      frequency in the population of each COG member is also included (freq_cogX) as well as the new frequency of the re-defined cluster (freq_sum).

 Intermediate output files are:

-In the filtering step, 5 files are created:
+In the filtering step (before CLARC re-definition), 5 files are created:

    - population_accessory_presence_absence.csv

       csv file containing the presence absence matrix for the _accessory_ genes within the samples specified in the ```needed_sample_names.txt``` input file.
-So, only COGs present in between          5-95% of those samples will be included here (if run on default parameters).
+So, only COGs present in between          5-95% of those samples will be included here (if run on the default parameters).
 This is just a filtered output from the original pangenome analysis, before running the CLARC clustering         algorithm.

    - accessory_rep_seqs.fasta